thlib/go-timezone-local/README.md

 ### Credits

-All credit goes to [colm.anseo](https://stackoverflow.com/users/1218512/colm-anseo) and [MrFuppes](https://stackoverflow.com/users/10197418/mrfuppes) for providing the following answers:
+All credit goes to the various contributors, [colm.anseo](https://stackoverflow.com/users/1218512/colm-anseo) and [MrFuppes](https://stackoverflow.com/users/10197418/mrfuppes) for providing the following answers:
 * https://stackoverflow.com/a/68938947/175071
 * https://stackoverflow.com/a/68966317/175071